-OHWRC is a sub-center of CHWS, based at the School of Public Health, University at Albany, State University of New York.
+OHWRC is based at the Center for Health Workforce Studies (CHWS) at the School of Public Health, University at Albany, State University of New York.
 In 2014, CHWS established OHWRC through a cooperative agreement with the National Center for Health Workforce Analysis of the Health Resources and Services Administration (HRSA) in the US Department of Health and Human Services.
 CHWS is 1 of 9 health workforce research centers in the country, and the only HRSA-sponsored center with a unique focus on the oral health workforce.

 Want to learn more?